-Unnao Rape Case: Former BJP MLA Kuldeep Singh Sengar found guilty, sentencing on Dec 19
+Expelled BJP MLA Kuldeep Singh Sengar convicted in Unnao rape case

-New Delhi, Dec 16: A Delhi court on Monday convicted expelled BJP MLA Kuldeep Singh Sengar under section 376 of the Indian Penal Code and sections 5(c) and 6 of Protection of Child from Sexual Offences Act (POCSO) in the case of alleged kidnapping and rape of a woman in Unnao in 2017.
+New Delhi, Dec 16: A Delhi court on Monday convicted expelled BJP MLA Kuldeep Singh Sengar for raping an Unnao woman in 2017 when she was a minor.
 The court has acquitted another accused Shashi Singh.
-Arguments on the sentencing will be held on 19th December.

-During in-camera proceedings, District Judge Dharmesh Sharma had said he was likely to pronounce the verdict on 16 December after the conclusion of the hearing of final arguments by the CBI and the accused in the case.
+The quantum of punishment will be pronounced tomorrow.

+Soon after his conviction reportedly, Sengar broke down in the courtroom.
+He was seen crying beside his sister.

+The court convicted Sengar for rape under Indian Penal Code and POCSO Act for offence of public servant committing penetrative sexual assault against a child.
+District Judge Dharmesh Sharma, however, acquitted co-accused Shashi Singh of all charges.

-The judge heard the case on a day-to-day basis from 5 August after it was transferred to Delhi from a court in Lucknow on the Supreme Court's direction.
+The case was heard on a day-to-day basis from 5 August after it was transferred to Delhi from a court in Lucknow on the Supreme Court's direction.

 Unnao rape: Victim's family demands justice, objects in cementing her grave